MarcoParola/ssl4zsc/README.md

 ```

 ### 2. Exctract features
-After trained a model, you can reload it and use it to extract features by using `extract_features.py`.
+After training a model, you can reload it and use it to extract features using `extract_features.py`.
 Features are saved in a directory called `./data/{model param}_{dataset name}/`
 Specify the following params:
 - `model` param from the following list: `cae`, `vcae`, `dino`, `vitmae`